wabbajack-tools/mod-lists/magnum_opus/readme.md

 This list is NOT built with Survival Mode in mind.
 I don't play it.
 I don't like it.
 If you want Survival, you should play [Fallout 4 Enhanced Edition](https://www.wabbajack.org/#/modlists/info?machineURL=fallout_4_enhanced_edition).

+Is Magnum Opus for you?
+I don't know, but [this video by DroppedIceCream might help you decide](https://youtu.be/Q2s84pTpkwE).

 ## Installation

 ### Pre-Installation